baskaufs/ees2580/README.md

 # ees2580

-This is where I'm going to put my homework
+This is where I'm going to put my homework.

+It worked!